Representations of involutory subalgebras of affine Kac-Moody algebras: Representations from quotients of induced representations

 Other invariant subspaces of $\tV$ can be considered by taking any vector $w\in \tV$ and considering the subrepresentation $\tW\subset \tV$ that it generates under the action of $\mf{N}\left(\mathbb{K}[u]\right)$.
 A natural choice would be to select some irreducible $\khor$ representation $\tW_k$ within one of the $\tV_k$.
 Clearly, the submodule $\tW$ generated by $\tW_k$ is a subspace of $\tV^{(k)}$.
 In general, it can be of arbitrary co-dimension in it.
 The representation of $\mf{N}\left(\mathbb{K}[u]\right)$ we are interested in then is the quotient

 If this quotient is finite-dimensional it can again be pulled back to a representation of $\mf{k}$ since it is a quotient of one of the spaces $\tV / \tV^{(N)}$ described above.
 Analysing~\eqref{quot2} in general is more complicated than in the case~\eqref{quot1}.
 To illustrate this point, we shall analyse an explicit example for $\mf{e}_9$ in the next section~\ref{sec:Specialisation}.
+But first we prove the second part of theorem \Ref{thm:thm_B}.

 \begin{prop} Recall the graded decomposition (\ref{eq:V}) of $\mf{V}$ and consider its formal completion

 On $\overline{\mf{V}}$ there exists a natural, faithful $\mf{N}\left(\mathbb{K}[[u]]\right)$-action.
 Furthermore, $\overline{\mf{V}}$ is the inverse limit of the modules of proposition \ref{prop:truncated_reps} and it is spinorial as a $\mf{k}$-representation if the $\khor$-representation $\tV_0$ that induces $\tV$ is.
 Also, faithfulness shows that $\mf{k}$ is residually finite-dimensional, that is, for each non-trivial element $x\in\mf{k}$ there exists a finite-dimensional representation on which $x$ acts non-trivially.\footnote{We believe this property to be known already for affine $\mf{g}(A)$, although we were unable to find a reference.
 Hence, our proposition just reproves residual finiteness of $\mf{k}$ as a byproduct.} \end{prop} \begin{proof} The natural action is given by